 - Inbound links – Probably as important to website ranking as good text content is inbound links, that is links on other sites that point to your website.
 There are a myriad places online where one can get linked.
 Online directories related to your local area or your particular industry, reciprocal links, blog comments and discussion forums.
 It takes more time and patience than anything else to find these places and get linked, but your efforts will be rewarded as your search engine ranking rises.
 Search engines aside, inbound links are good for the traffic they naturally generate too.

-- Social networking – Another great way to increase web traffic is to get your business on Twitter, Facebook, LinkedIn, Google+ and other social networking websites.
+- Social networking – Another great way to increase web traffic is to get your business on Twitter, Facebook, LinkedIn and other social networking websites.
 Be aware though that simply creating a presence on these sites is not enough, you need to contribute to these communities by connecting to others and posting relevant information.
 There are tools available now that will connect many blog systems to your social networking account, so for example, when I post this article to my blog it will also appear automatically on my Facebook and LinkedIn account.
-This saves time posting to a lot of different sources and makes short work of keeping all your online marketing efforts up to date.
+This saves time posting to a lot of different places and makes short work of keeping all your online marketing efforts up to date.
 Other tools of use in this area are sites like hootsuite that can post to various social networking sites at once.

 - Email newsletter – Implementing an email newsletter is another good way to increase traffic.
 This is fairly inexpensive to add to your website and can bring great returns because once you are set up it costs you nothing to send out as many of these as you have names in your database.
-If you are going to set an email newsletter up on your website take the time to schedule a time each month (or whatever schedule you want to keep) to write and send out your newsletter, a newsletter system that doesn’t get used is money wasted.
+If you are going to set an email newsletter up on your website take the time to schedule a time each month (or whatever schedule you want to keep) to write and send out your newsletter, a newsletter system that does not get used is money wasted.